r135792uuuu/Mulitiple-robot-navigation-with-HRC/README.md

 Packages are as follows:
-1.tianbo_mini and abc_swarm:  the two are basic robot description and driver setting file.
+1.tianbo_mini and abc_swarm: open source from "天之博特", the two are basic robot description and driver setting file.
 Some basic algorithm files also in it, such as "path_tracking"(it will be used when navigation is done), "PID control"(it'll be used when follower robot keep leader robot's track and folllow it), etc.
 Then I add others flies with different function , such as navigation and slam, into them.(Still a little bit fuzzy, needs to be arranged)